nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppOverview.rst

 ExApp overview
 ==============

-Basic concept of the AppAPI is to provide a way to develop an app for Nextcloud using any language.
-In this way, the ExApp can be written in any language, in particular, the backend part.
+The basic concept of the AppAPI is to provide a way to develop/write an app for Nextcloud in any language, especially the backend part.
-Frontend is kept the same.
-You can think about ExApp as a microservice.
+The frontend part is usually kept the same.
+You can think of the ExApp as a microservice.

 ExApp structure